Nebraska State Fire Marshal’s Office

 The Training Calendar may be found at the Training Division’s website.

-The State Fire Marshal Office is proud to announce the addition of a toll free arson hotline.
-The number is 888-WY-ARSON (888-992-7766).
-As always, anyone with information on any fire or incident, not just arson, may call either the TOLL-FREE Arson Hotline, or the Lincoln number to report this information.
-If an investigator is not in the office at the time of a call, the caller may leave a message on the voice mail system.
-Callers may remain anonymous if you wish.
+The State Fire Marshal's Office toll free arson hotline number is 888-WY-ARSON (888-992-7766).
+As always, anyone with information on any fire or incident, not just arson, may call the TOLL-FREE Arson Hotline to report this information.
+If an investigator is not in the office at the time of the call, the caller may leave a message on the voice mail system.
+Callers may remain anonymous if they wish.

 2011 – 6 civilians